TSMaitry/alaterm/INSTALL.md

 The best programs, such as GIMP and LibreOffice, require a graphical desktop.
 It is already installed and configured, but you need the VNC Viewer to see it.

-Keep the command window running.
+Keep the Termux command window running.
 Open the VNC Viewer app.

-The first time you open VNC Viewer, you will see a short slide show, describing its features.
+The first time you open VNC Viewer, you may see a short slide show, describing its features.
-When that finishes, you may dismiss the side-panel at screen left (if there).
+When it finishes, you may dismiss the side-panel at left of screen (if there).
 VNC has professional business features that are not relevant for you.

-Click the + at bottom left, to add a new connection.
+Click the **+** at bottom left, to add a new connection.
-The connection is at 127.0.0.1:5901 and may be named anything you like.
+The connection is at `127.0.0.1:5901` and may be named anything you like.

 The password is *password* and you should save it.
 There is no need for a more secure password.